hergemony/milkyway/README.md

 React JS: A Javascript Front-end library for building user interfaces.
 Maintained by Facebook.
 Node JS: A javascript runtime built on Chrome’s V8 JS engine.

+Milky Way is a digital art gallery where users can upload their original art and find prospective buyers.
+It is a one page MERN Stack Application.

 # Tech Stack #
 - HTML
 - CSS
 - Npm packages (ie. Styled Components)
 - Javascript
 - MERN Stack (MongoDB, Express, REACT, Node)
+- JWT Auth
 - REACT

 ## Installation